TheScriptGuy/dns-performance-test/README.md

 If you want output there are some options available (in any combination):
 ```
   --ifname IFNAME      List of nameserver IP addresses file, each entry on a new line.
+This can be a URL as well.
   --ifquery IFQUERY    List of queries file to be performed, each entry on a new line.
+This can be a URL as well.
   --ofresults          JSON results output file (uuid,tag,script start time, script end time, results)
   --jsonstdout         print results to stdout
   --verbose            Displays the response times of all the tests.